tateisu/TMVolume/README.md

 - App's "Bus" means TotalMix's Hardware Inputs, Software Playbacks, Hardware Outputs.
 Maybe you want to choose `Output`.
 - App's "Object Addr." is usually like as `/1/volume{channel}`.
 The channel designation is not the name, but the order of the volume faders you see in TotalMix.
 For example, if you see AN1/2 on the left edge, its channel number is 1, and the fader on the right next is 2.
-- App's volume slider sends fader position to TotalMix.
-You cannot specify the dB value to send.
-This is a limitation on the TotalMix side.
+- App's volume slider shows dB, but it sends TotalMix's fader position value.
+This is a limitation of TotalMix.

 ## See Also